 - Heat shrink hose clamps (Gates PowerGrip 32925).
 Also available in a 10-pack.
 These are very effective alternatives to standard stainless steal clamps.
 These are for the 3/4″ and 5/8″ coolant lines that connect to barb fittings.
 These are often used on high-end race cars and auto restoration and, according to the Gates website they are “engineered with a heat shrinkable tube material that secures hoses more tightly and effectively than traditional metal clamps.
 The wide clamp construction eliminates damage caused by over-tightening, with a thermoplastic material that’s proven to perform in even the harshest of automotive and heavy duty cooling system applications.”

 - 3x 1/2″ PEX Female Thread Swivel Adapter.
-I used two of these for connecting the fresh water supply and hot water outlet to my PEX plumbing.
+I used two of these for connecting the fresh water supply and hot water outlet (using adapter fitting below) to my PEX plumbing.
+The third one was used for the overflow outlet.

 - 1/2″ PEX Tubing.
 I used white-colored PEX wherever I could for my fresh water plumbing and color-coded the hot water supply lines with red electrical tape.